MAX Capital City Classic 2018

-The 9th Annual MAX Capital City Classic was held in Montgomery at Riverwalk Stadium on March 28, 2017.
-The Auburn Tigers faced the Alabama Crimson Tide on the diamond, reigniting college athletics greatest inner-state rivalry with one of the SEC’s biggest sporting events of the year.
+The 10th Annual MAX Capital City Classic was held in Montgomery at Riverwalk Stadium on March 27, 2018.
+The Auburn Tigers faced the Alabama Crimson Tide on the diamond as college athletics greatest inner-state rivalry.

-Auburn continued its dominance in the MAX Capital City Classic series with an edge-of-seat win over Alabama, clinching the 4-3 victory with a series of athletic defensive plays in the final innings.
+Auburn continued its dominance in the MAX Capital City Classic series with a win over Alabama, clinching the 5-2 victory with a series of athletic defensive plays in the final innings.
+The annual non-conference series favors the Tigers, 9-1.

 This year’s event shattered previous attendance records.
-More than 7,605 fans packed the home of the Biscuits – leaving standing room only.
-The Montgomery Biscuit confirmed that the 7,605 fans were the largest crowd in Riverwalk Stadium’s baseball history!
+More than 7,719 fans filled the Riverwalk Stadium, covering the lawn area and leaving standing room only.
+Last year, more than 7,605 fans packed the home of the Biscuits.
+The Montgomery Biscuits confirmed that this year's crowd was the largest in Riverwalk Stadium’s baseball history!